Brussels, 27-30 November 2019

 Place : ISTI, Rue Hazard, 34

-Following the philosophy of the OURMedia network, the Université libre de Bruxelles and Universiteit Antwerpen invite you to participate to this encounter of media activists and researchers.
-Over 50 presentations have been selected among those submitted before the summer.
-If you want engage in the dialogue, don’t hesitate to register below !
+Following the philosophy of the OURMedia network, the Université Libre de Bruxelles and Universiteit Antwerpen organized an inspiring encounter of media activists and researchers on the 20th anniversary of Indymedia.
+Over 50 presentations animated the debate.

 Key themes of the conference

 The conference will be held under the general theme ‘Mediactivism – Scholactivism’.
 We encourage the submission of papers that focus on the (real or imagined) gap between academia and society, exploring how academic scholarship could be useful for (alternative) media (activists) and the myriad ways in which media scholars can be committed to equality, social justice and progressive social change.
 The general theme ‘Mediactivism – Scholactivism’ refers to how both media practitioners and media scholars, rather than being impartial or partisan, can be ‘committed’ by actively and openly campaigning for particular ideals.
 As the conference will coincide with the 20th anniversary of Indymedia, we encourage the submission of papers specifically focusing on analysing its legacy, achievements, shortcomings and influence on contemporary (online) media activism.

 In particular, the conference will focus on four topics :